My Story

 By chance, I discovered Personal Color Analysis.
 And with it, I also discovered a radical idea: nothing was actually wrong with me.
 I just didn’t know what was right for me.

 I became more and more fascinated by the art and science of color analysis.
 I was staying up late reading about PCA, guessing the season of strangers on the street.
 There was a lot less information about PCA available back then, but I wanted to consume it all!
-And with many people in my personal life thinking I had completely lost it, I took a leap of faith and decided to train as a personal color analyst.
+And with many people in my personal life thinking I had completely lost my mind, I took a leap of faith and decided to train as a personal color analyst.

 Shortly afterward, when a fellow color analyst introduced me to Personal Image Analysis and instructed me in the best styles of clothing for my body, I felt for the first time that maybe I could figure this whole thing out.
 I could look really good after all.